 Overnight at Dhulikhel with amazing sunset and sunrise view in the morning before we proceed to the Kathmandu valley.

 After breakfast at the hotel, drive to Kathmandu valley including sightseeing of Bhaktapur and Patan Durbar Squares.

-Bhaktapur Durbar Square is a home of unique culture and the finest display of craftsmanship.
+Bhaktapur Durbar Square is home to a unique culture and the finest display of craftsmanship.
 It is said that Bhaktapur only places in Nepal which is remained untouched by Western Culture.
-Golden Gate, Lion Gate, Art Gallery, Nyatapola Temple, Statue of King Bhupindra, and fifty-five windowed Malla Palace are the pride of Bhaktapur.
+Golden Gate, Lion Gate, Art Gallery, Nyatapola Temple, Statue of King Bhupindra, and fifty-five-windowed Malla Palace are the pride of Bhaktapur.

 After the sightseeing, drive to the hotel.
 As soon as you reach the hotel, the paper works including the Tibet Group Visa (TGV) will be ready and our manager will explain your trip to Lhasa, Tibet.

 Morning you will fly for about an hour over the panoramic Himalayan Ranges to the capital of Tibet.
 “Lhasa”.
 Lhasa at an altitude of 3,650 Mt. is situated on the north bank of the Kyichu River.
 Lhasa in Tibetan means “Place of the Gods”, the residence of the Dalai Lama., on arrival you will be met by the local representative and transferred to your respective hotel.
 (60km/hr).
 Full rest in the afternoon to acclimatize.
 Overnight at the hotel in Lhasa.